 AES-256 is the same encryption used by military and government agencies to protect their data from being deciphered by malicious parties.
 When you connect to an Avast VPN server, you’ll enjoy the same protection.

-Besides employing the strongest encryption, Avast VPN tunnels data via the OpenVPN and IPSec protocol.
+Besides employing the strongest encryption, Avast Secureline VPN tunnels data via the OpenVPN and IPSec protocol.
 The OpenVPN protocol works on Windows and Android platforms.
 It uses the OpenSSL library to provide the necessary encryption without sacrificing speed.

 Avast VPN users on Mac and iOS devices will be relying on the IPSec protocol, which is developed for maximal efficiency on Apple’s devices.